SC4RECOIN/NeuroEvolution-BTC-Trader/README.md

 ---

 ## Usage
 Using the trading framework is very easy.
 All you need to do is specify the mutation rate, mutation scale, and network parameters.
-This is passed into the _Population()_ object which constructs a population with the given the parameters.
+This is passed into the _Population()_ object which constructs a population with the given parameters.
 In _pop.evolve()_ the fitness of each model is used in a pooling algorithm to decide which models to use in the next generation.
 The models are then copied over to the next generation and randomly mutated based on the _w_mutation_rate_ parameter.
 In _pop.run()_ the models are fed inputs and the fitness is assigned based on how it performs in the fitness callback.
 The best model is saved and tested and the whole process starts over again until the desired amount of generations is achieved.
 ```python
 # genetic parameters
 pop_size = 25